-- a.
-The principal shall provide a written summary of the alleged violation and the evidence supporting the alleged violation to the superintendent or his or her designee. - b.
-If the principal determines that the student must be suspended immediately to prevent or substantially reduce the risk of (a) interference with an educational function or school purpose or (b) a personal injury to the student himself or herself, other students, school employees, or school volunteers, and a notice of intent to discipline the student by long-term suspension, expulsion, or mandatory reassignment is filed with the superintendent or designee, the student may be suspended by the principal until the date suspension, long-term expulsion, mandatory reassignment takes effect if no hearing is requested or, if a hearing is requested, the date the hearing examiner makes the report of findings and a recommendation of the action to be taken to the superintendent. - c.
+b.
+If the principal determines that the student must be suspended immediately to prevent or substantially reduce the risk of (a) interference with an educational function or school purpose or (b) a personal injury to the student himself or herself, other students, school employees, or school volunteers, and a notice of intent to discipline the student by long-term suspension, expulsion, or mandatory reassignment is filed with the superintendent or designee, the student may be suspended by the principal until the date the long-term suspension, expulsion, or mandatory reassignment takes effect if no hearing is requested or, if a hearing is requested, the date the hearing examiner makes the report of findings and a recommendation of the action to be taken to the superintendent.

+c.
 The principal or designee shall serve by registered or certified mail or by personal service the student and the student's parents or guardian with a written notice within two (2) school days of the date of the decision to recommend long-term suspension or expulsion.
-Said notice shall include the following: - (1) The rule or standard of conduct allegedly violated and the acts of the student alleged to constitute a cause for long-term suspension or expulsion including a summary of the evidence to be presented against the student as submitted by the principal or designee. - (2) The penalties to which the student may be subjected and the penalty which the principal or designee has recommended. - (3) A statement explaining the student's right to a hearing. - (4) A description of the hearing procedures provided by these policies along with procedures for appealing any decision rendered at the hearing. - (5) A statement that the administrative representative, legal counsel for school, the student, the student's parents, or the student's representative or guardian shall have the right to examine the student's academic and disciplinary records and any affidavits to be used at the hearing concerning the alleged misconduct, and the right to know the identity of the witnesses to appear at the hearing and the substance of their testimony.
+Said notice shall include the following:

+(1) The rule or standard of conduct allegedly violated and the acts of the student alleged to constitute a cause for long-term suspension or expulsion including a summary of the evidence to be presented against the student as submitted by the principal or designee.

+(2) The penalties to which the student may be subjected and the penalty which the principal or designee has recommended.

+(3) A statement explaining the student's right to a hearing.

+(4) A description of the hearing procedures provided by these policies along with procedures for appealing any decision rendered at the hearing.

+(5) A statement that the administrative representative, legal counsel for school, the student, the student's parents, or the student's representative or guardian shall have the right to examine the student's academic and disciplinary records and any affidavits to be used at the hearing concerning the alleged misconduct, and the right to know the identity of the witnesses to appear at the hearing and the substance of their testimony.

-- (6) A form to request or waive a hearing to be signed by such parties and delivered to the principal or designee in person or by registered or certified mail. - d.
-Nothing in this policy shall preclude the student, student's parents, guardian or representative from discussing and settling the matter with appropriate school personnel prior to the hearing stage. - e.
-In the event that the principal has not received a request for hearing within five (5) school days following receipt of the written notice, the punishment recommended in the charge by the principal or designee shall automatically go into effect. - f.
-If a hearing is requested more than five (5) school days following the actual receipt of the written notice, but not more than thirty (30) calendar days after actual receipt, the student shall be entitled to a hearing but the punishment imposed may continue in effect pending final determination. - g.
-If a request for hearing is not received within thirty (30) calendar days following the mailing or delivery of the written notice, the student shall not be entitled to a hearing. - h.
+(6) A form to request or waive a hearing to be signed by such parties and delivered to the principal or designee in person or by registered or certified mail.

+d.
+Nothing in this policy shall preclude the student, student's parents, guardian or representative from discussing and settling the matter with appropriate school personnel prior to the hearing stage.

+e.
+In the event that the principal has not received a request for hearing within five (5) school days following receipt of the written notice, the punishment recommended in the charge by the principal or designee shall automatically go into effect.

+f.
+If a hearing is requested more than five (5) school days following the actual receipt of the written notice, but not more than thirty (30) calendar days after actual receipt, the student shall be entitled to a hearing but the punishment imposed may continue in effect pending final determination.

+g.
+If a request for hearing is not received within thirty (30) calendar days following the mailing or delivery of the written notice, the student shall not be entitled to a hearing.

+h.
 In the event that a hearing is required to be provided, the superintendent shall appoint a hearing officer.